North Manly

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 467 trips per day across all routes, which equals about 86 weekly trips per individual stop.
+According to the 2021 Census, a high 53.2% of residents work from home, potentially due to COVID-19 conditions.
+On average, there are 467 trips per day across all routes, equating to approximately 86 weekly trips per individual stop.

 Frequently Asked Questions - Transport